drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L01/slides.md

 The Docker image you just downloaded contains a [code-server](https://github.com/coder/code-server) instance that you can access in your browser.

 This setup allows you to code in a Jupyter notebook environment without having to install anything (besides Docker) on your local machine.
 To access the code-server instance, open your browser and navigate to <span class="code-span">http://localhost:8888</span>.
+Alternatively, the link is in your Docker application.

-You can bookmark this page for easy access in the future.
+You can bookmark this page, or save it as a local application, for easy access in the future.

 > **Note**: If you restart your computer, you will need to restart the Docker container via the application.